Silver Mountain Ski Resort is a ski area located in the state of Idaho in USA. The resort is in the town of Kellogg, ID.

 Silver Mountain is a part of the Powder Alliance pass network.
 This pass allows you to buy a season ticket at your home slope, then be able to use it to ski up to three free days at the rest of the participating resorts.

-Silver Mountain's slopes see on average 292 inches (115 cm) of snowfall a year.
-That is almost 24 feet a year!
+Silver Mountain's slopes see on average 292 inches (7.4 meters) of snowfall a year.
+That is almost 24 feet every year!

 Silver Mountain Ski Resort Elevation